canyon289/conference_playbook/_sources/03_the_playbook/vision.md

-# Setting th# Creating a conference vision and mission
+# Setting the Creating a conference vision and mission

-# Getting a band together
+## Getting a band together
 This is where the commumnity starts

-# Types
+## Types
 Really Dedicated people
-* TODO: Create an issue ticket here

 Casual help

 One and done

 Community cheerleaders

-##e conference vision